 At Maharishi Ayurveda we have developed a number of natural skin and hair care products to enhance the beauty of the skin, the face and the hair.
 But the really beautiful thing about these products is that while improving the outer beauty of the skin and hair, they are also improving the inner and lasting beauty aspects as well.

 The Youthful Skin Cream, for instance, penetrates to the seventh layer of the skin to cleanse and nourish that deepest layer, even though it is a cream that is applied from the outside.

-While using the hair products and the Youthful Skin cleansers, oils, and creams is good, we also recommend taking supplements specifically for the skin and hair.
-Healthy Hair and Nails, for instance, fortifies and enhances the growth of hair and nails.
+While using the hair products and the Youthful Skin Cleansing Gel, Oil, and Cream is good, we also recommend taking supplements specifically for the skin and hair.
+Healthy Hair & Nails, for instance, fortifies and enhances the growth of hair and nails.